arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 14: January 17, 2017 | JavaScript30 Challenge #1

+* Found what went wrong, it seems that the declaration needed to be done as two declarations.
+I still don't know why though...
+* Worked with event listening; it's hard to unlearn jQuery!
+* Finished the challenge

 ### Day 13: January 16, 2017 | JavaScript30 Challenge #1

 * Struggling with selecting by attribute...
 Syntax seems right but JS is not having it.